Digital Nomad History

 Share

 Over the past decade, the concept of being a digital nomad has gained significant popularity.
 But have you wondered about the origins of this modern lifestyle?
-In this blog post, we will take a journey through the history of digital nomadism, exploring its roots and how it has evolved over time.
+In this blog post, we will introduce you to digital nomad history, exploring its roots and how it has evolved over time.

 1970s.
 Timothy Leary's vision about remote work and telecommuting